Newish0/CSC130Proj2/readme.md

         - User can create an account with an email address and password
         - User can set a username
         - User can reset their password via *Forget password*.
+        - Basic sign in/out form
+        - The ability to delete one's account
     - Firebase Realtime Database
         - User can add an anime or manga to their reading/watching list
         - User can add a status to an anime or manga (ie. watching, considering...)